 No Proof Class Action Settlements That Paid Out Money Recently

 This article explores how no-proof class actions work, why some require no proof, and highlights recent cases where payouts were made.
-Let's talk about the following class action settlements:
+Below are some of the larger class action settlements consumers have asked about.

 Class Action Settlement Amount